ThomasMBury/charlie-bury-website/content/en/about/index.md

 Writing stories and going to the cinema were early passions in my life, thus I combined them and became a screenwriter.

 Find out about my work [here](https://www.charliebury.com/screenplays/).
-And please [contact me](https://www.charliebury.com/contact) for any samples.
+And please [contact me](https://www.charliebury.com/contact) for samples.

 Thank you for stopping by.